Alfresco/docs-alfresco/enterprise-viewer/latest/using/index.md

 ![Img Txt]({% link enterprise-viewer/images/aev-edit-pages-interface-toolbar14.png %})

 Sectioning is an efficient way to reorder large documents.
 A blue notification will appear in the bottom right corner where the user can name the section and select the range of pages for the section.
-The user must then select the create section button.
+The user must then select the **Create Section** button.
 The new section will appear in the left sidebar.

 See [how to section a document]({% link enterprise-viewer/latest/using/index.md %}#section-docs).